Learning to Answer from Correct Demonstrations: Reward Maximization vs Distribution Matching

-Our work shows that matching the distribution of the demonstrator is not necessary if our goal is reward maximization, and that it may be more effective to focus directly on the reward by rethinking how we learn from demonstrations.
-Specifically, we show how to ensure good reward under our proposed low-cardinality Model Class Assumption.
-In fact, it is easy to construct an example of a trivial model class, so reward maximization is straightforward, but for which cloning the demonstrator is impossible. \begin{observation}[Informal, formalized in \Cref{prop:distribution-matching-impossible}] There exists a simple class $\cS\subseteq (2^\cY)^\cX$ with $|\cS|=1$ so reward maximization is possible without any samples, but matching the distribution (under TV, Hellinger, KL, or reverse KL) is impossible. \end{observation} We further argue that this departure from cloning also entails looking beyond maximum likelihood estimation (i.e., log-loss minimization).
+Specifically, we show that, under a Reward Class Assumption, it is possible to match the reward of the demonstrator, but not through cloning or a maximum likelihood approach.
+To emphasize that cloning is not possible in this setting, it is sufficient to consider trivial reward classes where reward maximization is straightforward, but for which cloning the demonstrator is impossible. \begin{observation}[Informal, formalized in \Cref{prop:distribution-matching-impossible}] Consider a simple reward class $\cR=\{\rexp\}$, containing a single reward function $\rexp(x,y)=1$ which considers all answers to all questions as correct, with multiple answers $\abs{\cY}>1$ and infinitely many questions $\cX$.
+Then reward maximization is possible without any samples, but matching the distribution of a specific optimal demonstrator $\piexp$ (under TV, Hellinger, KL, or reverse KL) is impossible using any number of samples. \end{observation} As such, any method (such as ours) that is guaranteed to succeed under the Reward Class Assumption must do so not by ensuring cloning.
+Furthermore, departing from the Demonstrator Class Assumption and cloning also entails looking beyond maximum likelihood estimation (i.e., log-loss minimization).
 The likelihood maximization is inherently associated with, and typically analyzed through, cloning.
-Indeed, in \Cref{sec:MLE-fails} we showed that, in our setting, maximum likelihood estimation fails at reward maximization---and therefore also at cloning---necessitating new approaches that do not rely on cloning.
+Indeed, in \Cref{sec:MLE-fails} we showed that, in our setting, maximum likelihood estimation fails at reward maximization---and therefore also at cloning---necessitating new approaches.

+\paragraph{Inverse Reinforcement Learning and Planning.} Another approach to imitation learning is inverse reinforcement learning (IRL)~\citep{ng2000algorithms,ziebart2008maximum}, which aims to recover an underlying reward function that rationalizes the expert’s behavior.\footnote{We use ``rationalize'' informally.
+While defining IRL requires care and can be ill-posed \citep[e.g., see discussion in][]{ziebart2008maximum}, we believe one can adopt a notion under which the discussion remains meaningful.
+For example, one can aim to recover a reward function that correctly classifies the demonstrator's action on future examples drawn from a distribution that, with probability $1/2$ each, either shows the demonstrator's actual action (guaranteed to be good) or an unrelated action (not good under the ground-truth reward).} If we have such a reward $\widehat{r}$, then one can plan a good policy for apprenticeship learning.
+Again this goal is impossible to achieve just based on demonstrations, and is a more difficult task than just learning a policy (i.e., apprenticeship learning).